nrfconnect/sdk-nrf/doc/nrf/ug_esb.rst

 ==============================================

 The module implementation on nRF52832 devices include a set of workarounds for hardware erratas.
-These erratas require a few houndred bytes of code space to determine runtime which workarounds are applicable to the device running the firmware.
+These erratas require a few hundred bytes of code space to determine runtime which workarounds are applicable to the device running the firmware.
 This is to ensure that firmware based on newer SDKs function as intended on both older and newer revision chips.
-If you know that your firmware will only on certain devices, you may save a few houndred bytes of code space by removing the workaround.
+If you know that your firmware will only on certain devices, you may save a few hundred bytes of code space by removing the workaround.
 If you are sure that you do not require support for revision 1 chips, you may remove all code blocks within if statements on the format ``if((NRF_FICR->INFO.VARIANT & 0x0000FF00) == 0x00004200)``.
 If you are sure that you do not require support for revision 2 chips, you may remove all code blocks within if statements on the format ``if((NRF_FICR->INFO.VARIANT & 0x0000FF00) == 0x00004500)``.